l1tty-luke/cse15l-lab-reports/lab_report1.md

 ![Image](closedhost.png)

-If this happens, it's okay, just keep on trying to log in periodically.
-Eventually, it will work.
+This is personally what happened to me the first several times.
+It's okay if this happens, because you just need to keep trying periodically and eventually it will work.

 ## Step 5 - Try some commands!